jbethancourt/aws-serverless-microservices/README.md

 ### Deploy the API

-In this step, you deploy the API that you created to a stage called prod.
+In this step, you deploy the API you created to a stage called prod.

-1. Click "Actions", select "Deploy API"
+1. Click "Actions", and select "Deploy API"

 ![Deploy API](./images/deploy-api-1.jpg)